 Among the frontline communities participating in the march were local and international representatives of Indigenous Peoples.
 Opening and closing remarks and cultural offerings were presented by and or on behalf of members of the Ramapo Lenape and the Schaghticoke First Nations, as well as Indigenous Peoples of the Brazilian Amazon, Canada, Ecuador, Mexico, and a delegation of Taino peoples organized by the United Confederation of Taíno People, an indigenous representative institution that officially endorsed the September 20 action.

-In her statement from the main stage, Bibi Vanessa Inarunikia, representing the Bohio Atabei Taíno Women’s Circle encouraged continued actions and leadership by youth, noting this was just the beginning.
-Her statements were followed with the delegation singing a unity song in the Taíno language.
+In her statement from the main stage, Bibi Vanessa Inarunikia, representing the Bohio Atabei Caribbean Indigenous Women’s Circle encouraged continued actions and leadership by youth, noting this was just the beginning.
+Her statements were followed by the delegation singing a unity song in the Taíno language.

 The Climate Strike coincided with the second anniversary of when Hurricane Maria devasted Puerto Rico and centered on three core demands including calls for a Green New Deal; Respect of Indigenous Land and Sovereignty; and Environmental Justice.